Home Composites Fibre Reinforcements

 Woven Fabrics

-Made from fibre yarns, woven fabrics are of a finer texture than woven roving.
-They are available in a broad range of sizes and in weights from 21/2 to 18 oz./sq. yd.
-Various strength orientations are also available.
+Made from fibre yarns with a finer texture than woven roving.
+Available in a broad range of sizes and weights from 2.5 to 18 oz/sq yd, with various strength orientations.

 Reinforcing Mat

-Made from either continuous strands laid down in a swirl pattern or from chopped strands, reinforcing mat is held together with a resinous binder or mechanically stitched.
-These mats are used for mediumstrength FRP/Composites.
-Combination mat, consisting of woven roving and chopped strand mat bonded together, is used to save time in hand lay-up operations.
-Hybrid mats of glass and carbon and aramid fibres are also available for higher-strength reinforced products.
+Made from continuous or chopped strands, held together with a resinous binder or mechanically stitched.
+Hybrid mats of glass, carbon, and aramid are available for higher-strength products.

 Surfacing Mat